Investors Bank mortgage review

 Compare top brands by home loan type, state availability and credit score.
 Select See rates to provide the lender with basic property and financial details for personalized rates.

 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.

 Investors Bank reviews and complaints

-As of June 2021, Investors Bank has an A+ rating with the Better Business Bureau (BBB), though the company isn’t currently BBB accredited.
-Reviewers on the site have rated Investors Bank 1 out of 5 stars with a total of four customer reviews.
+As of August 2021, Investors Bank has an A+ rating with the Better Business Bureau (BBB), though the company isn’t currently BBB accredited.
+Reviewers on the site have rated Investors Bank 1 out of 5 stars with a total of two customer reviews.
 Dissatisfied customers complained mostly about issues throughout the mortgage process, like lack of transparency and errors that postponed the closing process.

 Pros and cons of Investors Bank